The False Promise of Zero-Shot Super-Resolution in Machine-Learned Operators: Introduction

 To enable multi-resolution inference, we propose \textit{multi-resolution training}, a simple, intuitive, and principled data-driven approach which trains models on data of multiple resolutions.
 We profile the impact of different multi-resolution training approaches, finding that optimal multi-resolution performance can often be achieved via training data sets that contain mostly low resolution (less expensive) data and very little high resolution (more expensive) data.
 This permits us to achieve low computational overhead, while also increasing the utility of a single MLO.

 To summarize, the main contributions of our work are the following: \begin{enumerate} \item We assess the ability of trained MLOs to generalize beyond their training resolution.
-We demonstrate that MLOs struggle to perform accurate inference at resolutions higher than or lower than the resolution on which they were trained, and instead exhibit a form of aliasing.
-Based on these results, we conclude that accurate \textit{zero-shot} multi-resolution inference is brittle and unreliable.
-(See \autoref{sec:superres}.) \item We evaluate two intuitive approaches---incorporating physics-informed constraints during training, as well as performing band-limited learning---and we find that neither approach enables reliable multi-resolution generalization.
-(See \autoref{sec:corrective_methods}.) \item We propose and test multi-resolution training, where we include training data of varying resolutions (in particular, a small amount of expensive higher-resolution data and a larger amount of cheaper lower-resolution data), and we show that multi-resolution inference improves substantially, without a significant increase in training cost.
-(See \autoref{sec:multi_res}.) \end{enumerate}
+We demonstrate that MLOs struggle to perform accurate inference at resolutions higher or lower than which are they trained on, and instead they exhibit aliasing.
+Based on these results, we conclude that accurate \textit{zero-shot} multi-resolution inference is unreliable (\autoref{sec:superres}). \item We evaluate two intuitive approaches---incorporating physics-informed constraints during training, as well as performing band-limited learning---and we find that neither approach enables reliable multi-resolution generalization. (\autoref{sec:corrective_methods}). \item We propose and test multi-resolution training, where we include training data of varying resolutions (in particular, a small amount of expensive higher-resolution data and a larger amount of cheaper lower-resolution data), and we show that multi-resolution inference improves substantially, without a significant increase in training cost (\autoref{sec:multi_res}). \end{enumerate}